• Skip to Content

 Regardless of the major selected at Wheaton, students planning on these careers must take courses to prepare for the national admissions exams and the pre-professional courses which meet the minimal entrance requirements for most medical and dental schools.
 Beyond the courses listed as preparation for MCAT 2015, school-specific admissions may require other courses such as:

-BIOL 322Advanced Cellular and Developmental Biology4
+BIOL 326Advanced Cellular and Molecular Biology4

 BIOL 356Genetics4